193 eftpos transactions made during busiest second on Christmas eve - NZ Herald

 In the peak minute on this year's Christmas eve, at 12.13pm, 11,277 transactions were made.

-Worldline NZ's head of data George Putnam said overall data shows that retail shoppers have spent more this year than before despite the low figures.
+Worldline NZ's head of data George Putnam said overall data shows that retail shoppers have spent more this year than before despite the lower figures.

 "At the beginning of this week, with five days of pre-Christmas trading left, Worldline data showed that spending levels at core retail stores were trending well above levels at the same time last year," Putnam said.